richmitch/packet-capture-operator/README.md

 # Caution
 Note that this is a Work In Progress and not a complete solution.
 The current capabilities does the following:
 - Create the PacketCapture operator and PacketCaptures CRD
-- When a PacketCapture CR is created the operator creates a ConfigMap and a job per Pod found for the Namespace / Deployment
+- When a PacketCapture CR is created the operator creates a ConfigMap and a job per Pod found for the Namespace / Application
 - Cleans up when the PacketCapture CR is deleted

 The properties of the CRD and the objects that get created are likely to change as the solution develops.